 My Experience

 I am a long-time user of Shimano groupsets on my road bikes.
-I have a lot of experience with Shimano 105 and Shimano Ulterga Di2.
+I have extensive experience with Shimano 105 and Ultegra Di2.
 However, I have also tried the SRAM RED eTap AXS.

 Shimano has always suited me more, maybe because I grew up on it and am used to it.
-On the other hand, I appreciate SRAM’s wireless electronic shifting and the ability to swap batteries from the front to the rear derailleur and vice versa.
+On the other hand, I appreciate SRAM’s wireless electronic shifting and the ability to swap batteries between the front and rear derailleurs.
 The AXS electronic kits are also easier to install because they are wireless.

 Components Differences

-Before exploring the differences between each component group, I list the groupset hierarchies below for a better orientation.
+Before exploring the differences between the component groups, below is the groupset hierarchy.

 Di2 and eTap (AXS) groupsets are electronic.